Cal-Fang/PoliceTransport/README.md

 ## STEP 4 Validate
 Two other analysts from Dr. Sanghavi's Lab, Jessy Nguyen and Nadia Ghazali, then helped validate the transport mode labeled.
 Using the [Google Sheets document](https://docs.google.com/spreadsheets/d/1fCjbfK5wkWyoP2V0U5rAVWbhzJjAER9SPFYSm_38IKA/edit?usp=sharing), they examined the "News.Source" and determined whether the label assigned is appropriate.
 The column "Rechecked.By" showed who did this crosscheck.

 If they don't agree with the transport mode information I assigned, they would mark it and make a suggestion.
 I would revisit the column and determine whether it should be changed to what they suggested.
-If agreement cannot be reached, Dr. Prachi Sanghavi would reviewed the columns and make the final call.
+If an agreement cannot be reached, Dr. Prachi Sanghavi will review the columns and make the final call.

 ## STEP 5 Analyze
 After adding transport information, I did three more things: